sourcehut-mirrors/chawan/README.md

 monoucha depends on the [nim-results](https://github.com/arnetheduck/nim-results.git) library.

-QuickJS is already included in this repository; you do not need to install it separately.
+QuickJS-NG is already included in this repository; you do not need to install it separately.

 ## Q&A